 Impressions Important in Job Interview

-The impressions you make in interviewing for a job is a major factor on whether you will be hired.
+The impressions you make when interviewing for a job is a major factor on whether you will be hired.
 Your cover letter, resume and application creates the first impression.
 A telephone interview creates the second impression.
 The personal interview creates the final impression that will determine your future in being hired.
 It is important that each impression brings out the best in you.

 Questions you may have include: